greensoftwarelab/E-MANAFA/README.md

 # SETUP

 In order to run this tool, the following components are required:
-- An Android rooted device;
+- An Android rooted device (running Android 9 or above);
 - A * nix-based environment;
 - Android Sdk tools (https://developer.android.com/studio/releases/platform-tools)-